 Flat brushes are used for larger jobs such as paint doors and large furniture pieces.

-If you’re confused, always ask the sale representative or go to ASK CHERYL PHAN.
+If you’re confused, always ask the sales representative or go to ASK CHERYL PHAN.
 I’m here to help you!